-- As there’s no need to number each member of a sample, systematic sampling is better for representing a population in a faster and simpler manner.
+- As there’s no need to number each member of a sample, it is better for representing a population in a faster and simpler manner.

 - The samples created are based on precision in member selection and free from favoritism.

-- In the other methods of probability sampling methods like cluster sampling and stratified sampling, there are chances of the clusters created to be highly biased which is avoided in systematic sampling as the members are at a fixed distance from one another.
+- In the other methods of probability sampling methods such as cluster sampling and stratified sampling or non-probability methods such as convenience sampling, there are chances of the clusters created to be highly biased which is avoided in systematic sampling as the members are at a fixed distance from one another.

 - The factor of risk involved in this sampling method is extremely minimal.

-- In case there are diverse members of a population, systematic sampling can be beneficial because of the even distribution of members to form a sample.
+- In case there are diverse members of a population, this sampling technique can be beneficial because of the even distribution of members to form a sample.

-Let’s take an example where you want to form a sample of 500 individuals out of a population of 5000, you’d have to number each and every person in the population.
+Let’s take an example where you want to form a sample of 500 individuals out of a population of 5000; you’d have to number every person in the population.

 Once the numbering is done, the researcher can select a number randomly, for instance, 5.
 The 5th individual will be the first to be a part of the systematic sample.
 After that, the 10th member will be added into the sample, so on and so forth (15th, 25th, 35, 45th, and members till 4995).